 The Dutch Working Hours Act (Arbeidstijdenwet) requires employers to keep proper records of employees' work and rest times.
-Since there is less supervision of this when work is done independent of time and place, it is advisable that clear written agreements be made about this with employees.
+Since there is less supervision of this when applying hybrid working, it is advisable that clear agreements in writing be made about this with employees.
 The employer can comply with its duty of care in respect of the work and rest times through a combination of activities, including providing information about the risks, having employees record their own working hours and conducting regular appraisal interviews.